mariolukas/Bluetti_ESP32_Bridge/README.md

 This is an ESP32 based Bluetooth to MQTT Bride for Bluetti Powerstations.
 The project is based on https://github.com/warhammerkid/bluetti_mqtt
 The code is tested on a AC300.
 Other Powerstations should also work but are untested yet.
 The discussion on https://diysolarforum.com/threads/monitoring-bluetti-systems.37870/ was a great help for understanding the protocol.

+Only the core features are supported until now.

 ## HOWTO USE

 You will need to install a board support package for your ESP32.
 Additionally the follwing libraries are needed: